 The problem of Windows booting failure can be caused by different reasons, like corrupted or missing Windows system files; corrupted DPT (Disk Partition Table); damaged MBR, and corrupted registry.
 If you backed up your Windows/MBR/DPT/Registry before, you can restore it easily by clicking the button below when they crashed.

 If the computer is running and you just can't boot it, you can fix this computer won't boot issue easily with a Windows bootable disk/cd.
-But if you have tried all the above methods and failed to boot the computer, the best choice to recover lost data on the computer and reinstall Windows 10.
+But if you have tried all the above methods and failed to boot the computer, the best choice to recover and backup files from the unbootable computer, then reinstall Windows 10.

 Under these circumstances, Recoverit can help you to create a bootable media and recover all data from the unbootable computer.